-Princess Rhaenyra Targaryen's three eldest sons (each by Laenor Velaryon) were Jacaerys (born 114 AC), Lucerys (born 115 AC), and Joffrey (born 117 AC).
-The rival faction at court who supported her stepmother Alicent Hightower and her children spread the accusation that Rhaenyra's three sons were not really Laenor's, but bastards fathered by Harwin Strong.
-In an effort to confirm that he considered Rhaenyra and her sons the true heirs to the throne, her father King Viserys II decreed that a dragon egg would be put in the cradle of each of the boys, to bond with the dragons that hatched from them.
+Princess Rhaenyra Targaryen's three eldest sons by her husband, Ser Laenor Velaryon, were Jacaerys (b.
+114 AC), Lucerys (b.
+115 AC), and Joffrey (b.
+117 AC).
+The greens, the rival faction at court who supported Rhaenyra's stepmother Alicent Hightower and her children, spread the accusation that Rhaenyra's three sons were not really Laenor's, but bastards fathered by Ser Harwin Strong.
+In an effort to confirm that he considered Rhaenyra and her sons the true heirs to the throne, her father King Viserys I Targaryen decreed that a dragon egg would be put in the cradle of each of the boys, to bond with the dragons that hatched from them.
 Those who doubted the paternity of Rhaenyra's sons also doubted that the eggs would ever hatch, but they were quickly disappointed, as each of the eggs soon hatched in turn.
 The hatchlings were named Vermax (bonded with Jacaerys), Arrax (bonded with Lucerys), and Tyraxes (bonded with Joffrey).
-The exact date each hatched is not known but the last seems to have hatched by no later than about 120 AC.
+The exact date each hatched is not known, but the last seems to have hatched by no later than about 120 AC.

 Known dragonriders of Arrax

 - Lucerys Velaryon - first and only rider